Wayne Rooney: 2007–2010: The number 10 shirt

 In June 2007, Rooney was given squad number 10, last worn by Ruud van Nistelrooy.
 Rooney reasoned that he always loved that number.
 He fractured his left metatarsal in United's opening-day goalless draw against Reading on 12 August, the same injury he had suffered to his right foot in 2004.
 After being sidelined for six weeks, he returned and scored in United's 1–0 Champions League group stage win over Roma on 2 October.
+On 23 October 2007, Rooney scored in the 4–2 victory over Dynamo Kyiv in the UEFA Champions League, becoming the first player in the history of the club to score 9 goals in Europe at the age of 21 or below.
 Rooney was again injured on 9 November, hurting his ankle during a training session and missing an additional two weeks.
 His next match after injury was against Fulham on 3 December, in which he played 70 minutes.
 Rooney missed ten games and finished the 2007–08 season with 18 goals (12 of them in the league), as United clinched the Premier League.
 In the Champions League's first-ever all-English final, United defeated league rivals Chelsea to win another trophy.

 Rooney played in 2008 UEFA Super Cup where United lost to Zenit Saint Petersburg and was unable to make an impact.
 On 4 October 2008, in an away win over Blackburn, Rooney became the youngest player to make 200 Premier League appearances.
 On 18 December, Rooney scored twice in the 5–3 semi-final victory over Japanese club Gamba Osaka in the FIFA Club World Cup, and, after scoring the winning goal as United beat LDU Quito 1–0 in the final in Yokohama, was awarded the Golden Ball as the best player in the tournament.
 On 14 January after scoring 54 seconds into the 1–0 win over Wigan, Rooney limped off with a hamstring injury in the eighth minute.
 On 25 April 2009, Rooney scored his final league goals of the season against Tottenham; United scored five goals in the second half to come from 2–0 down to win 5–2; Rooney scored two goals, set up two and provided the assist that led to the penalty for United's first goal.
 On 27 May, Rooney played against Barcelona in the 2009 Champions League Final in Rome, with United losing 2–0.
 Rooney ended the season with 20 goals in all competitions.
 Once again, he managed 12 goals in the league.